Bluegrass Guitar: Rattling the Leaves Off the Trees

 Bluegrass Guitar 101

 The basic bluegrass guitar strum is a “boom-chuck.”
 The “boom” is the downstroke picking of an eighth note on one of the low-pitched guitar strings.
 The “chuck” is a strummed chord, also with an eighth note time value, and also with a downstroke.
-Nobody does a plain “boom-chuck” strum anymore unless the song is moving along at a pretty good clip.
+It sounds just like what Riley was playing in the above video, but nobody really does a plain “boom-chuck” strum anymore unless the song is moving along at a pretty good clip.
 More modern bluegrass guitar backup patterns add various accents and emphases in the form of strums and licks.
 A straightforward extension of “boom-chuck” is to add sixteenth notes (played as upstrokes), which sound like “boom-chuck-a” and “boom-pa-chuck-a”.
 We will discuss these in detail further below.

 The clean and tasteful execution of a break on a flattop guitar is always nice to hear but driving the rhythm groove is where the guitarist really earns her pay and is an absolutely essential part of the bluegrass sound.
 They don’t call it rhythm guitar for nothing.
 It is also where things can start to fall apart if one is not careful.

-Going from the bottom of the diagram to the top: The lowest portion represents the bass “root-fiving” – bass notes aligned on quarter notes, played right on the downbeats.
-Directly above is the Mandolin chop, which occurs on the offbeat.
-The sixteenth notes of a banjo forward roll are illustrated right above the mando chop.
+Going from the bottom of the diagram to the top: The lowest portion represents the bass “root-fiving” (as discussed in the bass chapter) – bass notes aligned on quarter notes, played right on the downbeats.
+Directly above is the Mandolin chop (e.g. chop = chord being struck quickly), which occurs on the offbeat.
+The sixteenth notes of a banjo forward roll are illustrated right above the mandolin chop – T = thumb, I = index finger and M = middle finger (these three fingers on the right hand are used to pick the banjo).

 The topmost layer represents the guitar, which is the subject of our discussion in this chapter.
 The picture shows the most basic “boom-chuck” strum, the same one that Riley Puckett did back in the ‘20s.
-Notice that the start of the “boom” aligns with the bass’ thump and the start of the “chuck” aligns with the mando’s chop.
+Notice that the start of the “boom” aligns with the bass’ thump and the start of the “chuck” aligns with the mandolin’s chop.
+Once again, the “boom” would be the right hand picking one of the guitar’s lower strings and the “chuck” would be the right hand playing multiple (higher) strings in the form of a chord.

 In order to illustrate how a proficient bluegrass guitarist sets up the rhythm for the rest of the band, it will be necessary to add some sixteenth notes to the guitar strum.
 Let’s look at an exemplary “boom-pa-chuck-a” strum, which consists solely of sixteenth notes (please note again that this is an oversimplified diagram, and that great guitarists will vary their strumming pattern far more than indicated here).